 Medical forms must be completed online.
 For those of you who did not complete them with registration for camp you must log back into you initial registration and complete the process.
 This includes vaccinations, medications and insurance information.
 Be sure physical exams are no more than two years old and all information is current.
 Records are kept on-line and all medications are dispensed by the camp nurse.
+Please see p.
+4 above for information about prescriptions being filled.
 We recommend a booster for whooping cough and a flu vaccination, but please check with your physician.
 They have infirmary hours 1⁄2 hour before and after each meal, right next to the Dining Hall, and the boys are all shown the infirmary as part of the first day orientation to camp.
 The nurses dispense medicines at meal times, unless there is a special arrangement you make with them for an alternate time.
 We respect all privacy issues.
 If you need to reach the medical staff before camp begins please email them at medicalinfo@camptecumseh.net after June 1.
-They all have full-time jobs through June, so please allow some time for them to get back to you.
 Before that time all questions can be sent to Director, Doug Knight. dknight@camptecumseh.net